Find Diabetes Care at One of Our Arkansas Locations

 The Diabetes Self-Management Program in Fort Smith and consists of three classes that take place over a period of three to four months.
-The program also offers one-on-one sessions and blood tests to evaluate blood sugar control issues, blood pressure and weight checks, and a one-month membership at Marvin Altman Fitness Center.
+The program also offers personalized sessions to evaluate blood sugar control issues, blood pressure and weight.

 To participate in this program, you must have a referral from your doctor.
 Your provider’s office may call 479-441-4183 to schedule your appointment.
 Medicare and most insurance plans will help cover the cost of the program but check with your insurance provider regarding coverage.